Home

 If your brain, nervous system, and muscles are operating efficiently, the execution of finite motor control movements such as short game shots are easy.
 On the other hand, if your brain telling your nerves, and consequently your muscles what to do is inefficient.
 The execution of finite motor control movements, again such as short game shots will be more difficult.

-These types of golf fitness exercises incorporate your brain, nerves, and muscles.
+These types of golf exercises incorporate your brain, nerves, and muscles.
 They have many benefits when it comes to the golf swing.
 Outside the benefit of creating higher levels of muscular strength and endurance, these exercises assist in motor control.

 Let me explain, we understand motor control is the interaction of your brain, nerves, and muscles.
 The interaction can either be efficient or inefficient.
 Efficient motor control is good, especially for finite muscular activities such as short game shots.
 Golf fitness balance exercises "challenge" your nervous and muscular system interaction.
 Over time as these two systems are "challenged" through exercise they become more efficient.
 Essentially they operate together more efficiently.
 Resulting in higher levels of motor control and the ability to execute finite motor skills (i.e. short game golf shots).

 So lets summarize this discussion between Christopher Smith and myself.
-Golf fitness exercises are often overlooked as a benefit to short game shots.
+Golf exercises are often overlooked as a benefit to short game shots.
 The reality is different than many individuals think.
-Golf fitness exercises can assist the golfer's short game on a physical level.
-It does this in two ways; golf fitness exercises increase the strength in the muscles involved in short game shots.
+Golf exercises can assist the golfer's short game on a physical level.
+It does this in two ways; golf exercises increase the strength in the muscles involved in short game shots.
 Secondly, the short game is a finite motor control activity.
 Golf fitness balance exercises can improve a golfer's motor control abilities, allowing them to execute finite activities such as short game shots with greater ease.
-Bottom line, golf fitness exercises can benefit every aspect of the golf swing and the amateur's golf game.
+Bottom line, golf exercises can benefit every aspect of the golf swing and the amateur's golf game.

 Sean Cochran